 Smooth muscle cells in the arterioles, where they branch to form capillaries, regulate blood flow from the arterioles into the capillaries.

-2. A capillary tube is a very thin glass tube (approximately 1.1 or 0.75 mm in diameter).
+2. A capillary tube is a very thin glass tube (approximately 1.1 or 0.75 millimeters in diameter).
 See also capillary action.